martinamcm/MultSampSize/README.md

 * Multiple primary - requires an effect in at least one outcome
 * Composite - requires an effect in some overall combination of the outcomes

+The latent variable model employed for the mixed endpoints assumes the discrete variables are manifestations of latent continuous variables.
+The observed continuous and latent continuous outcomes are assumed to follow a multivariate normal distribution.
+More details on sample size determination using these models is available at <https://arxiv.org/abs/1912.05258>.

-The tutorial below uses an example dataset to provide step-by-step guidance for using the MultSampSize Shiny app to analyse multiple continuous and discrete outcomes.
+The tutorial below provides step-by-step guidance for using the MultSampSize Shiny app.
 In the case that further queries arise about the functionality of the app for specific applications, contact Martina McMenamin at <martina.mcmenamin@mrc-bsu.cam.ac.uk>.

 ## Getting started